threedworld-mit/tdw/Documentation/lessons/3d_models/custom_models.md

 Instead, consider using `create_many_asset_bundles(library_path)` for large numbers of models.
 This function will walk through `asset_bundle_creator/Assets/Resources/models/` searching for .obj and .fbx models.
 It will convert these models to asset bundles.

+## .fbx unit scale

+The unit scale of the source .fbx file must be meters.
+If not, the physics colliders will likely be at the wrong scale.

 ## Export .fbx files from Blender 2.8

 Blender can be fussy when exporting to Unity.
 If you export a .obj, you shouldn't have any problems.
 If you export a .fbx, there may be problems with the model's scale, as well as the collider's scale.